Quantum-Optics-LKB/AwesomeList/README.md

 ## Measurement utilities
 - [Phase](https://github.com/Quantum-Optics-LKB/PhaseUtils).
 Utilities to retrieve and process phase information of optical fields, live monitoring of the phase.  🚀
+- [electric susceptibility](https://github.com/durham-qlm/ElecSus/tree/main).
+A program to calculate the electric susceptibility of an atomic ensemble.
+The program is designed to model weak-probe laser spectra on the D-lines of thermal alkali metal vapour cells.
+The program also includes fitting routines which allow experimental parameters to be extracted from experimental spectroscopic data.

 ## Numerical simulations
 ### Solvers